sentinel-official/docs/docs/validator-setup/golang.md

 You now have two methods for installing Golang.

-## Debian Based Distributions
+## Ubuntu

-To install Go on Debian and its derivatives, you can easily follow the steps provided.
+To install Go on Ubuntu, you can easily follow the steps provided.

 Add the repository